pavel-maltsev/IBM-Cloud-Pak-for-Data/IBM Product Master REST API sample use/IBM Product Master REST API sample use.md

 That means that the attribute names in Response are also IDs of the specific nodes of item specifications.

-For integration purposes that is not a big issue as JSON parser can operate with codes in the JSON schema file instead of the names. but if the goal is to understand what are the actual attribute names behind the code, those could be easily retrieved by browsing the specification, firstly by name
+For integration purposes that is not a big issue as JSON parser can operate with codes in the JSON schema file instead of the names. but if the goal is to understand what are the actual attribute names behind the code, those could be easily retrieved by browsing the specification, firstly by name.

 ![alt text](/IBM%20Product%20Master%20REST%20API%20sample%20use/images/image-11.png)